Introduction to Katan Silk Sarees

 It is a symbol of India’s rich textile heritage.

-What Makes Katan Different from Other Silks
+What Makes Katan Different from Other Silks?

-Katan silk is different from other silks.
-Mainly due to its unique weaving technique and composition of its fibres.
+Katan silk is different from other silks, mainly due to its unique weaving technique and composition of its fibres.

-Weaving Style: Katan silks are handwoven or made on a handloom using the plain weave, i.e., tabby weave technique or Jamdani weave.
+Weaving Style: Katan silks are handwoven or made on a handloom using the plain weave (tabby) or Jamdani weave.
+A simple way of weaving, where one yarn goes over another and then under, repeating the pattern.

 Key Characteristics of Pure Katan Silk Sarees

-• Pure Silk: Pure Katan silk saree is made from fine-quality silk.
+- Pure Silk: Made from fine-quality silk.

 Handloom vs Powerloom Katan Sarees